shaurya-404/DArk-game/README.md

 	we find center of room and set enemy little away from it. saving this coordinates in our MAP array.

-**we have then defined a chkrect() function:**
+**we have then defined a chkrect() function: (Collision detection LOGIC part-1)**

-  this function stands for checking rectangle. it takes in a point of cordinates (fx,fy), rectangle(room) coordinates (rx,ry), and room door's dimensions (rw,rh).
+  this function stands for checking rectangle. it takes in a point of cordinates (fx,fy), rectangle(room) coordinates (rx,ry), and wall coordiantes(rw,rh).
   Using basic mathematics of distances and logical expression.
-    it return 1 if point inside room. it return 0 if point outside room. it returns 0 if we are on the door too.
+    it return 1 if point touches the wall of the room. it return 0 if point if it does not touch the wall of the room. it returns 0 if the point is on the door too.

-**After this function we defined another important function chkcoli() function:**
+**After this function we defined another important function chkcoli() function: (Collision detection LOGIC part-2)**

+  In the we just take the input coordinated fx,fy it can be of anything a bullet the player or anyone.
+	we start a loop through all rooms and check is we have encountered a wall or no depending on where the door is in the room and how we are around the room. it returns true for point touching the room boundary. if returns false for point if it is not encountered any wall.
+	This helps us verify if something has collided or no.